 Maskant selected for surface preparation resistance must withstand this mechanical abuse without being stripped from the protected surface or damaged to the point of losing protection.
 This requires:

-Mechanical retention in addition to adhesion.
-Adhesion alone may not hold a maskant plug against the force of abrasive blast at close range.
-Maskant forms that are mechanically retained — threaded plugs, expanding plugs, clamped caps — provide more reliable protection through blast operations than adhesion-only forms.
+Adhesion alone may not hold a maskant plug against the force of abrasive blast at close range, so forms that are mechanically retained — threaded plugs, expanding plugs, clamped caps — provide more reliable protection through blast operations than adhesion-only forms.
+The form factor also needs to match feature geometry: tapered rubber plugs for threaded holes, blanking discs for flange faces, expandable silicone plugs for round bores, each conforming to and sealing the protected feature under blast conditions.

 Email Us to discuss maskant selection for your corrosion protection coating application.